 b) Scriptural support, v8-10.
 The quotation from Psalm 68:18 was, at the time, understood to refer to Moses going up Mount Sinai, receiving the law, descending the mountain, giving the law to the people of Israel and then leading them to the promised land.
 Paul now applies this thinking to Jesus.
 Jesus ascended on high, to the very throne of the living God (his ascension), received glory and power, descended as the Spirit of Christ upon his church, and now pours out his ministry-gifts upon his people.

-dio legei (legw) "this is why it says" - Serving to introduce a quote from scripture.
+dio legei (legw) "this is why it says" - therefore it says.
+Serving to introduce a quote from scripture.
 The inferential dio, "therefore", serves to indicate that the point just made can be deduced from this scripture.
 Note that the sense "gifts of ministry" for "grace" is confirmed by this quote from Psalm 68:18.

-h/cmalwteusen (aicmalwteuw) - aor. "he led captive" - he carried off.
+h/cmalwteusen (aicmalwteuw) - aor. "he led captive" - he carried off [captivity].
 The quote concerns the Lord's triumphant ascent of Mount Zion as the victorious king and was later interpreted in terms of Moses ascending Mount Sinai, receiving the law and coming down the mountain to give the law to the gathered people.
 The image is therefore of Christ's victory over sin and death, although if we take G.V.
 Smith's line (below), the captives are believers.

-edwken domata "gave gifts" - These words carry the weight of the quote in that the victorious king gives gifts to his people, namely, gifts of ministry.
+edwken domata "gave gifts" - he gave gifts.
+These words carry the weight of the quote in that the victorious king gives gifts to his people, namely, gifts of ministry.
 The problem is that both the Hebrew and Greek texts have "[you] received gifts" rather than "gave gifts".
 G.V.
 Smith suggests that Paul has in mind God's action of taking and receiving the Levites as a gift, then giving them back to his people in order to minister to the congregation.
-If Smith is correct, Paul expounds the verse in terms of captive believers ascending with Christ and then being given back to the church to minister (a bit left-field).
+If Smith is correct, Paul expounds the verse in terms of captive believers ascending with Christ and then being given back to the church to minister (a bit left-field!).

 toiV anqrwpoiV (oV) "to men" - Dative of indirect object / interest, advantage.